-Written by: James Bosch and Cindy Rutter, BSN, MFTI
+Written by: James Bosch and Cindy Rutter, BSN, AMFT

 Many times, after a tragic event in our lives things just don’t naturally settle back to how they were before.
-These events can often become even more challenging if we had emotional trials in our lives before There are many roads to healing, and usually, the hardest part is taking the first big step of asking for help!
-Often, we just can’t do it alone.
-The purpose of this article is to help you understand what kind of help is out there and when on your path to healing, you may want to consider getting assistance from a trained therapist, a life coach, a peer supporter, or a combination of the three.
+These events can often become even more challenging if we had emotional trials in our lives before.
+There are many roads to healing, and usually, the hardest part is taking the first big step of asking for help!
+Many of us just can’t do it alone.
+The purpose of this article is to help you understand what kind of help is out there on your path to healing, and when you may want to consider getting assistance from a trained therapist, a life coach, a peer supporter, or a combination of the three.

 Some of us have a hard time admitting we need help and can no longer get through the difficult parts of our recovery alone or by sheer willpower.
-Many of us grew up with messages that this is a weakness or a stigma that if we get help, say from a therapist, then we are somehow crazy, broken or more commonly “weak.”
+Many of us grew up with messages that asking for help is a weakness.
+Some families and cultures have myths or stigmas that seeing a therapist or other professional means we are somehow crazy, broken or more commonly “weak.”
 In contrast, we the authors believe that the act of asking for help on your healing journey is a sign of great strength and wisdom, and yes, even courageous.
 So, we will outline three types of help; Therapy, Life Coaching, and Peer Support.
 In Part One, we will discuss therapy as one potential means of healing.

 Let’s start with what is psychotherapy?
-There are many different forms and styles of psychotherapy based on the training and orientation of the therapist, but therapy itself generally always consists of a few key components.
+There are many different forms and styles of psychotherapy based on the training and orientation of the therapist.
 Psychotherapy is sometimes called “talk-therapy.”
 When a person is struggling with an emotional or psychological issue, and they go to a licensed professional to “talk” about this issue and receive tools to cope, this is considered talk-therapy.
 But there is so much more going on in the sessions than just talking and there are many types of therapy that rely less on talking and more on the body, exercises, and education.

 With trauma recovery, we must address some of the challenging thought processes that can torment a survivor as well as the trauma that is stored in the body.
 Some of the therapeutic modalities are cognitive behavior therapy (CBT), dialectical behavior therapy (DBT), and acceptance commitment therapy (ACT).
-CBT helps us change our cognitive distortions and negative messages that hinder our healing, DBT brings in the important concept of mindfulness and emotional regulation, and ACT helps to accept our irrational thoughts as not real and examine our values.
-Narrative therapy helps externalize our emotions and challenges and create new stories in our lives.
-Many somatic therapeutic models help to address the trauma stored in the body that is often not expressible or connected to words and thoughts.
+CBT helps us change our cognitive distortions and negative messages that hinder our healing, DBT brings in the important concept of mindfulness and emotional regulation, and ACT helps us accept our irrational thoughts as not real and examine our values.
+Narrative therapy helps externalize our emotions and challenges us to create new stories in our lives.
+Many somatic therapy models help address the trauma stored in the body that is often not expressible or connected to words and thoughts.

-Another type of therapy is EMDR or eye movement desensitization reprocessing is a therapeutic model developed originally to treat war vets who have posttraumatic stress disorder or PTSD.
+Another type of therapy is EMDR or Eye Movement Desensitization Reprocessing.
+It is a therapeutic model developed originally to treat war vets who had posttraumatic stress disorder or PTSD.
 EMDR brings together the thoughts, emotions, and body sensations.
 Using a process of carefully placed cues by the therapists and bilateral-stimulation, the brain is able to reprocess and become less controlled by the trauma responses (fight, flight, freeze and dissociate).

 Many therapists use a combination of techniques, yet the most important element is finding someone you are willing to trust.
 I like to think of it as someone you will allow to hold the flashlight and accompany you to those dark, scary places that are holding you back in life.